drowe67/freedv-gui/CODE_SIGNING.md

 ## Prerequisites:

+* Pending EV code signing certificate order with [SignMyCode.com](https://signmycode.com) or another Sectigo reseller.
+    * NOTE: this costs a fair bit of money, so it's more cost effective to purchase 3 year validity instead of 1.
+    * Preferable to use a company that will allow bringing your own YubiKey (or will at least give you one) to avoid compatibility issues.
+Some other code signing dongles are effectively Windows or macOS only.
 * Linux machine (Windows packages are currently generated using LLVM MinGW)
     * Required packages: pcscd, pcsc-tools, libfuse2*
 * YubiKey 5 FIPS